SciCompKL/CoDiPack/documentation/developer/simpleTape.md

 The storing of the operation starts with the reservation of the data items.
 All reservations for one operation have to be done in one block and from the most nested stream to the root stream.
 This ensures, that all data is stored in the same evaluation block.
-(See also TODO.)
+(See also codi::DataInterface.)
 Afterwards the new identifier for the result of the operator is generated and the data is stored.
 As described in the introduction we store the primal values of the arguments and the identifiers for the argument as well as the result.
 The operator entry is retrieved via a lookup function.
 This function is specialized for each operator node in a CoDiPack expression tree.
 The definition of the enumeration and the lookup function is: